 The success of the STIHL TIMBERSPORTS® Series depends on good sportsmanship, professionalism, tolerance, respect and fair play.
+The STIHL TIMBERSPORTS® Series takes a clear position against any form of racism or discrimination.
 Everyone associated with the STIHL TIMBERSPORTS® Series is expected to conduct themselves in a manner that reflects these values.

 Unsportsmanlike conduct includes inappropriate audible or visual displays including political gestures to the general public or actions considered to be unfair or unsafe at any time.
 This includes intentionally disparaging or displaying the sponsors equipment, logos or brands in an unprofessional or unsafe manner to the public.
 In addition, any infraction against the anti-doping rules of the World Anti-Doping Agency (www.wada-ama.org) will be penalized.
 The list of prohibited substances and methods can be found on the WADA website.
 The consumption of alcohol or any other illegal drugs for Athletes/ Assistants/ Helpers/ Team Captains is forbidden during the whole length of a competition (also if these persons are eliminated).
 Any infraction of this rule will result in an immediate disgualification from the whole competition.